dlotterman/inap_demo_platform/hadoop/etc_hadoop_conf/README.md

 # Apache MapReduce with Agile Swift

-The `swift_core_site.xml` file contains an example configuration for a hadoop environment to view a Agile Swift container as a HDFS data source, allowing both `hdfs  dfs` file operations as well as `mapred job` functions.
+The `swift_core_site.xml` file contains an example configuration for a hadoop environment to view a Agile Swift container as a HDFS data source, allowing both `hdfs  dfs` file operations as well as `mapred job` and `hive` functionality.

 ### Requirements